Measuring the state of democracy across the world helps us understand the extent to which people have political rights and freedoms.

 Regimes of the World treats democracy as a binary, by classifying a country as either a democracy or not.

-This scoring thereby differs from other approaches such as Varieties of Democracy’s electoral democracy index and other projects, which classify countries as a binary: either they are a democracy or not.
+This scoring thereby differs from other approaches such as Varieties of Democracy’s electoral democracy index and other projects, which classify countries as a spectrum, with some being scored as more democratic than others.

 What years and countries are covered?